 Businesses have to be agile and flexible to keep up with this changing environment.
 Buying devices can lock you into one model and one way of working, whereas leasing provides much more freedom.
 No other leasing option is as flexible and adaptable as a DaaS solution.

 Device as a Service is a type of leasing, but it isn’t the only one.
-Hardsoft specialise in sourcing devices for companies, and as such, we provide a range of hardware leasing options.
+Hardsoft specialises in sourcing devices for companies, and as such, we provide a range of hardware leasing options.

 Depending upon the size and operations of your business, different leasing structures will appeal.